DataBiosphere/azul/OPERATOR.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The operator sets ``sandbox`` label on a PR before pushing the PR branch to Gitlab.
+The operator sets ``sandbox`` label on a PR before pushing the PR branch to GitLab.
 If the resulting sandbox build passes, the PR is merged and the label stays on.
 If the build fails, the label is removed.
 Only one un-merged PR should have the label.